-- Promote and provide for aesthetic design in new development that reflects existing character. - Protect and preserve important scenic resources. - In addition, Nevada County, with assistance from CalTrans, has identified roads in or near the Project Vicinity as scenic highways.
-Scenic route designations include:

-- ➤ Route 20 from near Grass Valley to Interstate 80 near emigrant Gap

-- ➤ Route 49 throughout the entire County

-- ➤ Route 174 throughout the entire County

-- ➤ Interstate 80 throughout the entire County

-- ➤ Route 89 throughout the entire County
+- Promote and provide for aesthetic design in new development that reflects existing character. - Protect and preserve important scenic resources. - In addition, Nevada County, with assistance from CalTrans, has designated roads in or near the Project Vicinity as scenic highways.
+Scenic route designations include: - > State Highway 20 from near Grass Valley to Interstate 80 near Emigrant Gap - > State Highway 49 throughout the entire County - ➤ Highway 174 throughout the entire County - ➤ Interstate 80 throughout the entire County - ➤ Highway 89 throughout the entire County